Best Planetary, Lunar & Solar Cameras (2023 Data Comparison)

 • USB: USB 3.0

-Best Lunar Imaging Camera
+Best for Solar & Lunar Imaging

 1. You could use what you already have even if it is not the ideal planetary camera.
-For example, you can use a DSLR or mirrorless camera if you have one.
+For example, you can even use a DSLR or mirrorless camera if you have one.

 2. You can use our findings to see what cameras are being successfully used by the best astrophotographers today